ronvanderheijden/openid-connect/README.md

 ## Laravel Passport

-You can use this package with Laravel Passport.
+You can use this package with Laravel Passport in 2 simple steps.

-### add the service provider
+### 1.) add the service provider
 ```php
 # config/app.php
 'providers' => [